 Because a high standard of achievement is expected of each student, a careful analysis of each applicant is made.
 Each prospective student's parents/guardian is interviewed.
 The student is interviewed, and could be tested giving the administration the prerogative to select and place the student into the class best suited for his/her needs.
 All new students will be accepted on a six-week probationary basis.
 Acceptance and continuation of a student in the school is based on the student's academic achievement, emotional stability, social behavior, and conduct.
 Open Door Christian School is not equipped to handle the severely handicapped or students with severe learning disabilities.
 The school reserves the right to deny admission to any applicant when deemed necessary.
-Any student that has been suspended during the past school year will have his application for re-enrollment reviewed by the ODCS administration and board
+Any student that has been suspended during the past school year will have his application for re-enrollment reviewed by the ODCS administration and board.

-Parents or current students wishing to enroll or re-enroll should complete and submit a Student Registration Form.
-The application/registration fee must also be paid when the Student Registration Form is turned into the office.
+Parents or current students wishing to enroll or re-enroll should complete and submit a Student Registration Form online.
+The application/registration fee must also be paid when the Student Registration Form is submitted.
+New students must also submit the non-refundable first month tuition to complete the enrollment process.
 Returning students and prospective new students and their parents/guardians should thoroughly review this handbook and Open Door Christian School's Statement of Beliefs.
 Our statement of beliefs can be found at www.opendoorgraham.com/our-beliefs.
 You may also pick up a hard copy at the school office.